-However, there were no randomised controlled trials to confirm that these relationships were ‘causal’ in nature.
-Randomised controlled trials are considered the gold-standard in research when establishing causation.
+However, there are no prior randomised controlled trials to confirm that these relationships were ‘causal’ in nature.
+Randomised controlled trials, such a SMILES trial, are considered the gold-standard in research when establishing causation.

-The SMILES trial tested the efficacy of a dietary program for the treatment of medically diagnosed depression in comparison to social support, which had already been established as helpful for people with depression.
+The SMILES tested the efficacy of a dietary program for the treatment of medically diagnosed depression in comparison to social support.
+Social support had already been established as helpful for people with depression.

-The main outcome of the study was focused on mental health.
-This was assessed by the Montgomery-Asberg Depression Rating Scale (MADRS).
+The primary outcome of the study was focused on mental health.

 Upon enrolment into the trial, 67 participants were randomly allocated into two different groups: